rubin-dp0/Support/README.md

 Thank you very much for using GitHub issues!
 The feedback provided by delegates is an integral part of our DP0 goals.

 For general questions about DP0 please visit http://community.lsst.org/.

+For DP0.1, see also the Troubleshooting Tips: https://dp0-1.lsst.io/data-access-analysis-tools/index-nb-intro.html#troubleshooting-tips.